Hans Graf von Sponeck: Pre-World War II career

-Sponeck was born in 1888 in Düsseldorf.
+Hans Graf von Sponeck was born in 1888 in Düsseldorf.
 He received a military education and was commissioned as an officer in 1908.
 He married in 1910 and had two sons by this marriage.
-He served in World War I as a battalion adjutant.
-He was wounded three times and in 1916 was promoted to the rank of Colonel.
+He served in World War I as a battalion adjutant, regiment adjutant, company commander and general staff officer.
+He was wounded three times and in 1917 was promoted to the rank of Hauptmann (Captain).
 Afterwards he was awarded both orders of the Iron Cross with (oak) Leaves.

 Between 1924 and 1934, he served on the General Staff HQ and later, as full colonel, commanded an infantry regiment at Neustrelitz.
-In 1925, Sponeck was admitted to the Order of Saint John (Bailiwick of Brandenburg) as a Knight of Honor.
+In 1925, Sponeck was admitted to the Order of Saint John (Bailiwick of Brandenburg) as a Knight of Honor (Ehrenritter).

 Sponeck commanded Infantry Regiment 48 at Döberitz until late 1937 when he transferred to the Luftwaffe to establish paratrooper units.
 During the course of the Blomberg–Fritsch Affair, Sponeck was recalled by contemporaries as having suggested his willingness to lead his troops in support of army commander-in-chief Werner von Fritsch if called to do so, though no such plan ever came to fruition.

 During the trial of General von Fritsch, Sponeck was called as a character witness but was roughly put down by Hermann Göring, who was serving as Court President.
 Nevertheless, Sponeck became commander of the 22nd Infantry Division with 42nd Army Corps training the troops as airborne infantry.